 Not only does understanding the various elements of literature help us to answer literature analysis questions in exam situations, but it also helps us develop a deeper appreciation of literature in general.

-There are hundreds of terms associated with literature as a whole, and I would recommend viewing this glossary for a complete breakdown of these.
+Hundreds of terms are associated with literature as a whole, and I recommend viewing this glossary for a complete breakdown of these.

 WHAT IS THE DIFFERENCE BETWEEN AN ELEMENT OF LITERATURE AND A LITERARY DEVICE?

 Elements of literature are present in every literary text.
 They are the essential ingredients required to create any piece of literature, including poems, plays, novels, short stories, feature articles, nonfiction books, etc.

 Literary devices, on the other hand, are tools and techniques that are used to create specific effects within a work.
 Think metaphor, simile, hyperbole, foreshadowing, etc. We examine literary devices in detail in other articles on this site.